 Can Goats Swim?

-A crucial part of what makes a wild goat is its ability to swim, which is a survival skill.
+A crucial part of what makes a wild goat is its ability to swim, a survival skill.
 Wild goats who follow their natural tendencies swim to cross paths or even islands when they are in danger.

 It’s fascinating to observe that some of these tamed or pet goats have such a strong aversion to water that they even become frightened when it pours on them.

-Why Do Some Goats Detest Swimming?
+Why Do Some Goats Hate Water?

 Goats dislike swimming for various reasons, but the most prominent opinion is that they have bodies not accustomed to the sensation of the water.
 Goats raised in captivity tend to avoid the water, although they will swim if they feel threatened.